-- of the Company and serves on the board of directors of the Company and the Bank.
+Cory T. Newsom - Director and President - Age 51.
+Mr. Newsom began his 36-year career in banking by progressing through our lending and operations areas.
+He currently serves as President of the Company and serves on the board of directors of the Company and the Bank.
 Mr. Newsom served as Chief Operating Officer of the Bank before being named President and Chief Executive Officer of the Bank in 2008.
-He also serves on the board of directors of IBAT. - Steven B. Crockett Chief Financial Officer and Treasurer Age 47.
+He also serves on the board of directors of IBAT.

+Steven B. Crockett - Chief Financial Officer and Treasurer - Age 47.
 Mr. Crockett has served as Chief Financial Officer and Treasurer of the Company and as Chief Financial Officer of the Bank since 2015.
 He previously served as Senior Vice President and Controller of the Company from 2010 to 2014 and as Controller of the Bank from 2001 to 2014.
 As Controller, he was responsible for financial and regulatory reporting, coordinating financial statement audits, budgeting, capital forecasting, and financial projections.
-Before joining the Bank, he practiced in public accounting for seven years with an accounting firm that had previously functioned as a practicing office of PricewaterhouseCoopers, LLP in Lubbock, Texas. - Kevin R. Bass Chief Credit Officer Age 52.
+Before joining the Bank, he practiced in public accounting for seven years with an accounting firm that had previously functioned as a practicing office of PricewaterhouseCoopers, LLP in Lubbock, Texas.

+Kevin R. Bass - Chief Credit Officer - Age 52.
 Mr. Bass began his 31-year career in banking as a credit analyst before serving as a bank regulator with the Texas Department of Banking for four years.
 He started with the Bank in 1995 as an asset review officer and currently serves as the Chief Credit Officer of each of the Company and the Bank.
-He has served on the board of directors of the Bank since 2006. - Mikella D. Newsom Chief Risk Officer and Secretary Age 44.
+He has served on the board of directors of the Bank since 2006.

+Mikella D. Newsom - Chief Risk Officer and Secretary - Age 45.
 Ms. Newsom has a 23-year banking career that started at First State Bank of Morton, a predecessor institution to the Bank.
 She currently serves as Chief Risk Officer and Secretary of the Company and Chief Risk Officer of the Bank.
 She previously held the position of Chief Financial Officer of the Bank.
 She is a member of the Risk Management Association and the Texas Bankers Association where she serves on the Chief Risk Officer steering committee.
-Ms. Newsom has no familial relationship with Cory Newsom. - Kelly L. Deterding President of Windmark Insurance Agency, Inc. and Senior Vice President, Insurance Development of City Bank Age 61.
+Ms. Newsom has no familial relationship with Cory Newsom.

+Kelly L. Deterding - President of Windmark Insurance Agency, Inc. and Senior Vice President, Insurance Development of City Bank - Age 61.
 Mr. Deterding has served as President of Windmark Insurance Agency, Inc., or Windmark Insurance, and as Senior Vice President of Insurance Development at the Bank since 2003.
 He has worked in the crop insurance industry since 1996, previously serving as an adjuster, a claims supervisor and a marketing representative for American Agrisurance.
-Mr. Deterding is also involved in several U.S. industry trade associations that represent the interests of the private sector crop insurance industry. - Low Cost Core-Deposit Base.
+Mr. Deterding is also involved in several U.S. industry trade associations that represent the interests of the private sector crop insurance industry.

+• Low Cost Core-Deposit Base.
 We have built a strong core deposit base over many years by providing quality products and services to customers in our market areas.
 We offer retail deposit services through our existing branch network, as well as digital banking products.
-Core deposits totaled \$2.1 billion, or 90.4% of total deposits, and noninterest bearing deposits totaled \$510.1 million, or 22.4% of total deposits as of December 31, 2018.
+Core deposits totaled \$2.1 billion, or 90.4% of total deposits, and noninterest-bearing deposits totaled \$510.1 million, or 22.4% of total deposits as of December 31, 2018.
 Our cost of total deposits was 0.80% for the year ended December 31, 2018.